Will Jill And Derick Win Over Duggar Family Critics?

 — Derick Dillard (@derickmdillard) October 25, 2017

-With Jill wearing pants, sporting a nose stud and possibility of other Duggar girls following suit, public opinion could swing in her family’s favor by taking some attention off of Derick Dillard-Jazz Jennings controversy.
-Without a major plot-line for future seasons, barring Joy-Anna Duggar’s pregnancy, negative publicity can hurt the show’s ratings.
+With Jill wearing pants, sporting a nose stud, and the possibility of other Duggar girls following suit, public opinion could swing in her family’s favor by taking some attention off of the Derick Dillard-Jazz Jennings controversy.
+Without a major plotline for future seasons, barring Joy-Anna Duggar’s pregnancy, negative publicity can hurt the show’s ratings.

-The breather could also help the Duggars as Counting On has not been as popular as 19 Kids and Counting, before Josh Duggar’s scandals forced TLC to take the show-off air.
-An estimated 1.42 million viewers watched Joseph Duggar’s wedding aired October 23, before last season concluded.
+The breather could also help the Duggars as Counting On has not been as popular as 19 Kids and Counting before Josh Duggar’s scandals forced TLC to take the show off the air.
+An estimated 1.42 million viewers watched Joseph Duggar’s wedding that aired October 23, before last season concluded.
 The last episode of 19 Kids and Counting was watched by over 1.6 million viewers on May 19, 2015.

 [Featured Image by Jill Dillard/Instagram]